Stress–strain curve: Brittle materials

 Brittle materials, which include cast iron, glass, and stone, are characterized by the fact that rupture occurs without any noticeable prior change in the rate of elongation, sometimes they fracture before yielding.

 Brittle materials such as concrete or carbon fiber do not have a well-defined yield point, and do not strain-harden.
 Therefore, the ultimate strength and breaking strength are the same.
 Typical brittle materials like glass do not show any plastic deformation but fail while the deformation is elastic.
 One of the characteristics of a brittle failure is that the two broken parts can be reassembled to produce the same shape as the original component as there will not be a neck formation like in the case of ductile materials.
 A typical stress–strain curve for a brittle material will be linear.
-For some materials, such as concrete, tensile strength is negligible compared to the compressive strength and it is assumed zero for many engineering applications.
-Glass fibers have a tensile strength stronger than steel, but bulk glass usually does not.
+For some materials, such as concrete, tensile strength is negligible compared to the compressive strength and it is assumed to be zero for many engineering applications.
+Glass fibers have a tensile strength greater than that of steel, but bulk glass usually does not.
 This is because of the stress intensity factor associated with defects in the material.
 As the size of the sample gets larger, the expected size of the largest defect also grows.